How To Meal Plan, Prep, and Shop On a Budget (Whole30/Paleo)

 I’ve been “meal prepping” for years.
 Only recently did my husband and I realize how ineffecient we were actually being with our meal prepping and our meal plan.
 Sure, we could have several meals cooked up, but by the time we’d get to eating those meals, they’d be soggy.
 OR, we would pick out a few yummy recipes and be out of food by Wednesday night.
+And somehow, we’d still manage to spend way too much money.
 Sound familiar?
 Well keep reading, because we’ve gotten our meal planning, shopping, and prepping down to a science.
-Our family of three eats Whole30/Paleo for about $100 a week.
+Our family of four eats Whole30/Paleo for about $100 a week.
 Sometimes it’s slightly more, sometimes it’s slightly less.
+When I started working towards this, we spent $800 a month to eat Paleo/Whole30.
+I literally cut our bill in HALF.
 Along the way, I’ll also give you some money saving tips too!
 Oh, and before you go, “Rachel, I live in a high cost of living area, there is NO WAY my budget will be $100 for a whole week.”
 I hear you!
 My dad is from Hawaii and I was born and raised in Anchorage, Alaska.
 I get it.
 Not all areas are created equal, but the good news is that this game plan works in any location and will help lower any budget.
 In fact, if you do live in a high-cost area, consider tracking the difference my meal plan/shop/”prep” makes and let me know how it works!
 I’d be willing to bet you will also save a lot.
 Just ignore my”$100″ and follow the methods below.

 Step 1: How to Meal Plan